The latest audience data from TRG Arts, showing what patrons care about right now and how their values have changed.

-- Focusing on programming and special offers for lapsed customers in your database are the two strategies helping to encourage them off their couches.
+- Focussing on programming and special offers for lapsed customers in your database are the two strategies helping to encourage them off their couches.

 A similar but different way of looking at motivations is by understanding what audiences value in their experiences at your venue.

-- The top experience factors found by a Wolf Brown survey were socialization opportunities and seating choices.
+- The top experience factors found by a Wolf Brown survey were socialisation opportunities and seating choices.

-- Long intermissions and no safety protocols were the two most negatively perceived items in the survey.
+- Long intervals and no safety protocols were the two most negatively perceived items in the survey.